ebert1998/ownrom.github.io/README.md

 * Beautify - Makes html, javascript or css code more readable
 * Brackets icons - Add icons of diffrent file formats to the sidebar
 * Code overviwer - adds your code in a overview to quickly switch between diffrent parts of your code
-* Documents toolbar - Adds a toolbar to quickly switch between files
 * Simple To-Do - Adds a todo list to the editor to make quick notes or to-dos for your project
 * Monokai - A nice looking theme if your used to sublime text or want something that looks like it